Ronnie-personal/identity-for-all/B2C/README.md

 1. Open the `API\appsettings.json` file.
 1. Find the key `AzureAdB2C:Instance` and replace the existing value with your Azure AD B2C tenant name.
 1. Find the key `AzureADB2C:ClientId` and replace the existing value with the application ID (clientId) of `msal-dotnet-api` app copied from the Azure portal.
-1. Find the key `AzureADB2C:Domain` and replace the existing value with your Azure AD B2C tenant name.
+1. Find the key `AzureADB2C:Domain` and replace the existing value with your Azure AD B2C domain name.

-1. Find the key `SignUpSignInPolicyId` and replace the existing value with your sign-up/sign-in user-flow string e.g. `b2c_1_signupsignin`.
+1. Find the key `AzureADB2C:SignUpSignInPolicyId` and replace the existing value with your sign-up/sign-in user-flow string e.g. `b2c_1_signupsignin`.
-1. Find the key `EditProfilePolicyId` and replace the existing value with your profile-edit user-flow string e.g. `b2c_1_editprofile`.
+1. Find the key `AzureADB2C:EditProfilePolicyId` and replace the existing value with your profile-edit user-flow string e.g. `b2c_1_editprofile`.

-1. Open the `API\Controllers\TodoListController.cs` file.
+1. Find the key `AzureADB2C:Scopes` and replace value with `read write`.
+1. Find the key `AzureADB2C:ProfileScopes` and replace its value with `profile.read profile.delete`.

+1. Find the key `AzureStorage:AcctName` and replace value with your Azure storage account which hosts your document and photos.
+1. Find the key `AzureStorage:ContainerName` and replace its value with your storage account container.

+1. Find the key `AzureAd:Domain` and replace value with your Azure AD B2C domain name.
+1. Find the key `AzureAd:TenantId` and replace its value with your Azure AD B2C tenant id.
+1. Find the key `AzureAd:ClientId` and replace its value with the application ID(clientId) of `ConfClientGrap`.
-1. Find the variable `scopeRequiredByApi` and replace its value with the name of the API scope that you have just exposed (by default `demo.read`)
+1. Find the key `AzureAd:ClientId` and replace its value with the secret of app registration `ConfClientGrap`.

 ### Register the client app (msal-angular-spa)